alussier17/alussier_scripts/Mediation_adversity-DNAm-depression/2. Primary analyses/README.txt

 Filename				Purpose

 2. TE_SLCMA_2021-07-29.Rmd	SLCMA to identify life course hypothesis for each of 7 adversities.
-	-Mannan, this step will probably be omitted in your own analysis, but included for reference.

 3. create_regressed_mvalues_2021-03-25.R	Script to prepare DNAm data for mediation analysis.
 Regressed all covariates on DNAm values (x7).